JohnWiensSoshycki/NScolourcomb/README.md

 # NScolourcomb
 This repo contains the free vst3 and source code to the NewShadesAudio ColourComb plugin.
+At the current date of Jan 14, 2026 the vst3 binaries have not yet been updated for both mac and windows, only source code is upto date.

 ## What is ColourComb?
 ColourComb is a vst3 plugin designed for electronic music producers, primarily those associated with the genre of ColourBass/Future Riddim.